PaulNGilson/AoC/README.md

 I'll avoid spoilers in this section, but wanted - for my own notes - to pick out particular highlights (and lowlights!) from various challenges.

+#### 2025

+* Day 10 - after trying the (expected not to be time-feasible) brute-force approach, I knew what I wanted to do in terms of using a library from a previous year, but needed time and space to do just that.
+Learnt a lot from the experience, having a leisurely Sunday brunchtime working my way through the library documentation, to a solution that wasn't _too_ slow.
+Happy with the experience, even if the time wasn't great, especially as I don't know how else I'd do this one.

 #### 2024

 * Day 12 - part 2's solution of pairs of pairs felt elegant and seems to be an